A Complete Guide To Assistive Devices For Hand Tremors

 • Use sensor technology to counteract tremor-related movements, reducing tremors by up to 70%.

-• It is ideal for users with moderate to severe tremors; more expensive but minimizes wrist strain.
+• It is ideal for users with moderate to severe tremors; it is more expensive but minimizes wrist strain.

 Choosing the right utensil depends on tremor severity and individual needs.
 Consulting a healthcare provider can help make the best choice for managing tremors during meals.